The dynamics of scalar-field Quintom cosmological models: Discussion

 \section{Discussion}

-The most important physical consequence of the expanding quintom models is that in the parameter range $\kappa>0,0<\lambda<\sqrt{2},\kappa\lambda+\lambda^2-6<0$ the orbits allow for two inflationary periods.
-The initial one is when approaching the saddle $H$, which is inflationary with both of the fields contributing.
-Then the orbits subsequently approach the sink $E$, which corresponds to single field exponential potential inflation.
-We find that in curved cosmologies the local stability and inflationary property of the points that allow for two periods of inflation is unchanged.
-Namely, a saddle that is inflationary and a sink that is inflationary, corresponding to the equilibrium points $H$ and $E$, respectively.
-In addition, we describe a set of bouncing solutions of the model.
-In future work we will present a complete dynamical analysis of this model with spatial curvature and for a second Quintom model \cite{PaperII}.
+The most important physical consequence of the expanding quintom models is that in the parameter range $\kappa>0,0<\lambda<\sqrt{2},\kappa\lambda+\lambda^2-6<0$, the orbits allow for two inflationary periods.
+The initial one is when approaching the saddle $H$, which is inflationary, with both fields contributing.
+Then the orbits evolve to the sink $E$, corresponding to single-field exponential potential inflation.
+In curved cosmologies, the points' local stability and inflationary property that allow for two periods of inflation are unchanged.
+Namely, in curved models, the saddle is inflationary, and the sink is inflationary, corresponding to the equilibrium points $H$ and $E$, respectively.
+In addition, we describe a set of bouncing solutions of the model and the evolution of cosmological linear perturbations is examined in detail.
+In particular, we have investigated an autonomous system of nonlinear first-order ordinary differential equations, where the state space $S$ has a product structure $S = B \times P$.
+Here $B$ is the background state space, which describes the dynamics of an FLRW background, and $P$ is the perturbation state space, containing gauge invariant variables that describe linear cosmological perturbations.